 AMY GOODMAN: We’re talking to Russell Brand.
 We’re going to go to break, and then we’re back right here in London, as we sit in front of Big Ben and MI5.
 Stay with us.

-AMY GOODMAN: Our guest for the hour is Russell Brand, who is the well-known British comedian, actor and now really leading member of the British left.
+AMY GOODMAN: That was Russell Brand, who is the well-known British comedian, actor and now really leading member of the British left.
 Last year—

 RUSSELL BRAND: Am I?